mousepawmedia/devdocs/source/guides/environment.rst

 -------------------------------------

 Content development still involves code!
-Regardless what part of the project you're working on, you'll need access to our repositories and code review systems.
-You need the following for this:
+Regardless what part of the project you're working on, you'll need access to our Git repositories.

-* **Git**
-* **Arcanist**

-For setup instructions for Git and Arcanist, see :ref:`gitarc`.
+For setup instructions for Git and Arcanist, see :ref:`git`.

 Sphinx Development
 -------------------------------------